Manu343726/Manu343726.github.io/_posts/2019-03-11-here-be-frogs-battling-dragons.md

 **Patch the main CMakeLists.txt file of the component to import the CMake scripts from LLVM**:

+{% comment %}
+This whole section is wrapped by a [raw block](https://stackoverflow.com/questions/24102498/escaping-double-curly-braces-inside-a-markdown-code-block-in-jekyll) so that double curly braces (from the Jinja2 template bellow escaping CMake variables) are not interpreted by the Jekyll engine as variables.

+Yeah, this is so meta.
+{% endcomment %}
+{% raw %}
 ``` python
 def source(self):
     replace_in_file(self._root_cmake_file, r'project\((.+?)\)',